JesusWasTaken/FirstEmUp/README.md

 - Z, Q, S, D or Directional arrows to move,
 - P to pause / unpause game.
-- L to shoot up
-- K to shoot upleft
-- M to shoot upright
+- L, K, M to shoot (you might wanna do some experiments with that *wink wink*)
-(note that you can't use 2 shoot keys simultaneously)

 .
 When you are shooting, you move slower
 .
 Keep killing ennemies without getting hit to increase your score multiplier !